Why Is Mac Storage Still Full Even After Deleting Files?

 - For your knowledge, system files are mostly protected & hidden.

-- Sadly, app leftovers remain even after uninstalling.
+- App leftovers files remain even after uninstalling.

 - You will find it difficult to detect hidden files, duplicate files & deep junk files.